 Why choose us?

 CHOP’s Pediatric Pulmonology Program is a fellow-centered program with a strong emphasis on achieving balance between clinical training, research and didactic conferences.
 CHOP provides exposure to a broad array of clinical conditions that ranges from common pulmonary diseases to highly specialized multidisciplinary care of rare disorders.
 Fellows will care for patients referred from the city of Philadelphia, surroundings suburbs as well as across the nation and internationally.
-Our Pulmonary Division has been ranked the number #1 program in the country by U.S. News & World Report.
+Our Pulmonary Division is consistently ranked as one of the best programs in the country by U.S. News & World Report.

 Graduates of our fellowship program join an elite group of CHOP alumni whose members have included many of the current and past leaders in Pediatrics.
 All graduates of our fellowship program have secured positions at academic institutions, including the University of Pennsylvania, State University of New York, Yeshiva University, George Washington University, and Temple Street Children’s University Hospital in Ireland.